 The University Doctoral Fellowship (IDF) program supports top international students who are starting UBC-V doctoral programs.
 The fellowship provides funding for a total of five years: a $30,000 stipend plus tuition for four years and a minimum $18,000 funding package (from the recipient’s supervisor/department/Faculty, comprising awards, teaching assistantships and/or research assistantships) for the fifth year.
 Approximately 35 new fellowships will be awarded each year.

 In order to be considered for the IDF, applicants must submit their UBC online application for admission before January 16, 2018.

 Graduate Support Initiative (GSI) Awards

 The Graduate Support Initiative is a system for funding incoming and ongoing M.A. and Ph.D. graduate students through entrance scholarships, multi-year funding packages, tuition awards and scholarship top-ups.
 All students are considered and no application is requested.
-Subject to availability of funds, starting September 2016, M.A. students will be awarded $4,000 per year for the first 2 years in their program.
-Ph.D. students will be awarded $6,000 per year for the first 5 years in their program.
+Subject to availability of funds and on a competitive basis, M.A. students can be awarded up to $4,000 per year for the first 2 years in the program.
+Ph.D. students can be awarded up to $6,000 a year for the first 5 years in the program, depending on funding from other sources.
 Renewals are subject to satisfactory academic progress.

 International Partial Tuition Scholarship